LordDemonos/Quarm.Guide/wiki/epics/wizard_epic.md

 ---
 title: Wizard Epic Quest Guide - Staff of the Four
 description: >-
   Complete walkthrough for the Wizard Epic Quest in Quarm Guide, detailing the steps to obtain the Staff of the Four.
 keywords: >-
   Wizard Epic Quest, Staff of the Four, Wizard Guide, Epic Weapons, MMORPG Quests
-author: Xanax, Talodar
+author: 'Xanax, Talodar'
 toc: false
 resize_images: true
 published: true